elestilo/el./Roadmap.md

 ## Ideas or future releases

+- Search customers (on order page) by other meta such as tel
 - clear all filters for each layered nav #4479
 - Allow coupons to be added/edited from orders, with discount calc #4404
 - Onsale layered nav widget #4302